ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

 doesn't return values from any Content in the [[= product_name =]] Repository.
 If it does, the controller should also add the corresponding IDs to such objects in that header.

-The big problem here is however the `Set-Cookie`.
+The `Set-Cookie` here may cause the problem.
 A ESI fragment should never set a cookie because:
-- Clients will only receive the headers set in the "mother" document (the headers in the "/" response in this case)
+- Clients will only receive the headers set in the "mother" document (the headers in the "/" response in this case).

-- Only the content of ESIs responses will be returned to the client. *No headers set in the ESI response will ever reach the client*.
-ESI headers are only seen by the HTTP Cache
+- Only the content of ESIs responses will be returned to the client. **No headers set in the ESI response will ever reach the client**.
+ESI headers are only seen by the HTTP cache.

-- Symfony reverse proxy doesn't support ESIs at all, and any ESI calls (`render_esi()`) will implicitly be replaced by sub-requests (`render()`).
-So any `Set-Cookie` *will* be sent to the client when using Symgony reverse proxy.
+- Symfony reverse proxy does not support ESIs at all, and any ESI calls (`render_esi()`) will implicitly be replaced by sub-requests (`render()`).
+So any `Set-Cookie` **will** be sent to the client when using Symfony reverse proxy.

-- Fastly will flag that resource as "not cachable" since it did set a cookie at least once.
-Even though that endpoint stops setting cookies, Fastly will still not cache that fragment.
-Any document referencing that ESI will be a `MISS`.
+- Fastly will flag it resource as "not cachable" because it set a cookie at least once.
+Even though that endpoint. stops setting cookies, Fastly will still not cache that fragment.
+Any document referring to that ESI will be a `MISS`.
-  Fastly cache needs to be purged (`Purge-all` request) in order to remove this flag
+  Fastly cache needs to be purged (`Purge-all` request) in order to remove this flag.

-- This means that it is a bad idea to always initiate a session when loading the front-page
+- It means that it is not recommended to always initiate a session when loading the front page.

-Therefore, you must ensure yourself that you do not unintendedly starts a session in a controller used by ESIs by for instance trying to access as session variable before a session has been initiated yet.
+You must ensure that you do not unintendedly start a session in a controller used by ESIs, for example, when trying to access as session variable before a session has been initiated yet.